annaharri89/HPFPulse/README.md

 ### Project Title ###
 HPF Pulse
 ### Project Description ###
-Provide a platform of services for victims, heroes, caregivers and volunteers a directory for finding those services in all 50 US states.
+Provides victims, heroes, caregivers and volunteers a directory for finding humanitarian services in all 50 US states.
 Pulse is there to let you know who is out there and willing to help with a form of violence that may have been experienced.
 Users will have the ability to search for services